martbrn/martbrn/README.md

 This is my linkedin: [Linkedin](https://www.linkedin.com/in/martin-bernaola/ "Martin Bernaola") 📲

-In my free time we solve CTFs in teams and study security.

-Venturing into the DevOps world 🌎
+Currently, venturing into the DevOps world 🌎

 CTFs Team: [CTFs](https://ctftime.org/team/108009 "Outside the box") 🕹